singluar/.github/profile/README.md

 Thank you so much already for using my projects!

-If you want to go a step further and support my open source work, Become my fan: <a href='https://afdian.net/a/hunzsig' target='_blank'>afdian</a>
+If you would like to further support my open source work or become a fan, visit <a href='https://www.hunzsig.com' target='_blank'>hunzsig.com</a> for more information and development updates.

-Become a fan and you'll get access to more open source code and tons of resources for making projects!